eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * The API supports marking individual tweets as containing sensitive media, but official clients _do not_ — instead, there's an account setting that applies to everything you upload from that point forward.
 Media may also be flagged by other users as sensitive.
 Twitter also has some sort of auto-detection for sensitive media, which I only know about because it sometimes thinks photos of my hairless cats are pornographic.

 * If _your own_ tweets have "sensitive" media attached, _you_ will have to click through the warning, even if you have the warning disabled.
 A Twitter employee tells me this is so you're aware when your own tweets are flagged, but the message still tells you to disable the warning in account settings, so this is mostly just confusing.

+    Curiously, if you see your own tweet via a retweet, the warning doesn't appear.

 ## Blocking and muting